holumyn/jace-project/ReadMe.md

 	Machine must have WAMP,XAMPP or MAMP(details not included) installed

-	Extract the zip folder into your www folder(WAMP) or htdocs folder(XAMPP)
+	Extract the zip file into your www folder(WAMP) or htdocs folder(XAMPP)

 	##Allowing Code|Igniter to work on XAMPP/WAMP
 	#Removing index.php in url